honzukka/Klokan/README.md

 ![Database Item Detail](https://user-images.githubusercontent.com/24512922/37083623-565e3420-21f0-11e8-8c59-0d84f8f04905.PNG)

 Crosses represent answers read by the computer and red circles represent correct answers for the given category.
 There is also the original image of the answer sheet available for reference.

+#### To import results from a different computer:

+The database consists of two files located in the folder with your Klokan executable.
+One is called *KlokanDB.sqlite* and the other one is *KlokanTestDB.sqlite*.
+The first one contains your results and the second one contains test items from the [Test module](#to-change-the-parameters-of-the-evaluation).

+You can copy these files and transfer them to a Klokan folder on a different computer.
+When you lauch Klokan on that computer, you will be able to see your results.

+Since the database files need to have names mentioned above, **do not forget** to make a backup of your current database files before you replace them with different ones!

 ## My results are inaccurate.
 How to improve them?
 There are two ways of improving your results.